Jason Michael Brescia: (Romance) In The Digital Age

 In June 2017 it was announced by Deadline that the film had been acquired by Comedy Dynamics for global distribution.
 In August 2017 the film premiered at the Long Beach International Film Festival where it received the Joan Jett Music Award for "Best Music".
-On November 3, 2017 the film had a screening in New York City featuring a concert afterwards featuring John Nolan and LOLO performing songs from the film's soundtrack.
+On November 3, 2017, the film had a screening in New York City featuring a concert afterwards featuring John Nolan and LOLO performing songs from the film's soundtrack.
 The following night in Amityville, Nolan and LOLO performed full sets at soundtrack release show.

 On November 7, 2017 (Romance) In The Digital Age was released worldwide on VOD.
 That night the film also screened in Los Angeles at the Regal Cinema at L.A.
 Live.

 Other work

 In 2008, Brescia directed a music video for the song "Loud" by Sammy Hagar.

 Brescia has directed three music videos for John Nolan: The 2014 music video "Here Comes The Wolf," the 2015 music video for "American Nightclub 1999," and the 2017 music video for "Lost With You."

 In 2018, Brescia produced the new entrance music "Superkick Party" for the NJPW and Ring of Honor tag team, The Young Bucks.
+The song premiered at All In (2018), and has had continued usage by tag team in AEW.
+In 2023 the song was featured in the AEW video game AEW Fight Forever.